How to start a food truck business

 There are many costs associated with launching, the vehicle itself being the biggest and most obvious expense.
 However, it is not uncommon to spend more just to bring your truck up to code with various fire and safety measures.
 You will also have legal fees, logos, vehicle wraps, and advertising – all of which can drive up the price even more.

-This explains why the average startup cost ranges anywhere from $70,000 to $130,000.2 This spectrum doesn’t include ongoing costs such as:
+This explains why the average food truck startup cost ranges anywhere from $50,000 to $180,000.
+This range doesn’t include ongoing costs, such as:

 • Fuel and vehicle maintenance